Customer Care Instructions

 For small stains, warm water and a soft bristle scrub brush can be used.
 Take special care not to scrub the affected area with a wire or firm bristle brush as it can remove the gloss from the coated surface.

-Epoxy coated floors should be cleaned as often as needed to keep your coated floors free from damage and to increase the lifespan of your coated floor.
+Resinous floors should be cleaned as often as needed to keep your coated floors free from damage and to increase the lifespan of your coating.
 If you have stains or marks that won’t come off with a soft mop you will need to use a natural cleaner to aid in removing these stains.
+Half a cup or ammonia mixed with a gallon of hot water is the best cleaner for your coated floors.

-Simple Green is another cleaner that works great for maintaining the cleanliness of your epoxy coated floors.
+Simple Green is another cleaner that works great for maintaining the cleanliness of your coated floors.
 Simple Green can be used with the same ratio as the ammonia solution (1/2 cup to 1 gallon of water).

 Another great cleaner that will clean your coated floors without leaving a film is Windex.
 Mix 1:3 ratio of hot water and Windex to help cut through residue that may have accumulated on your floors.